mun-tonsi/debian-vagrant-osticket/README.md

 * Runs over http instead of https to avoid installing certs and keys.
 * Avoids using any production ssh keys.
-* Has a process to disable all email account checking. (yet to be implemented)
+* Has a process to disable all email account checking. (working however is a manual step)
+* Does not include adding a cron job for email collection, it would be bad if your dev setup collected real email meant for prod.

 ## Prerequisites